Azw566/arbitrary_bot/README.md

 - Building secure and atomic transaction execution systems
 - Gaining hands-on experience with web3 libraries and blockchain APIs

+This project uses the Bookmark extension to find functions more easily

 # The Protocol
 - Data Collection Phase